hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/public/REAME.md

     and **API_ACCESS_KEY** can be obtained from registering with an API provider.

-* With the return JSON object representing the weather data, you wrap the individual data objects in grid to make it user friendly.
+* With the return JSON object representing the weather data, you wrap the individual data objects in a grid to make it user-friendly.

 <br />